Jdaslepre/RSDK-Library/README.md

-###### If you're looking for the engine source code, [that can be found here.](https://github.com/Jdsle/RSDK-Library-src)
+## RSDK-Library

+RSDK-Library is a collection of WebAssembly ports of RSDK Engine Decompilations.

-## RSDK
+## How to use

-Website source code for RSDK-Library
+* File Manager
+  * Each engine has their own file system.
+TODO: finish this

 ## Known issues
 * Uploading files *might* just hang.
-This can be caused by having an insufficient amount of disk space available.
-Both locally, and in-browser (IDBFS has a limit)
+Uploading can take a while - so give it some time, before trying to reload the page.

+## TODO
+###### - Give each engines their own IDBFS instance (done)
+###### - Prevent engine file nav when file operation is in progress

-## Building
+## Building the website
 ###### [(You're gonna need node.js for this.)](https://nodejs.org/en/download/package-manager)
 ##### Simply run these two commands, and you should be good to go -
 ```